 Federal Direct Student Loans are low interest rate loans made to undergraduate students attending accredited colleges and universities.
 There are two types of Direct Student Loans, Subsidized and Unsubsidized and the FAFSA results determine the student's eligibility for the type of loan awarded.

-Loan Repayment: The following link offers important information about Repaying Your Loans.
-Repayment plans and calculators are available as well as information on Postponing Repayment and Public Service Loan Forgiveness.
+The following link offers important information about Repaying Your Loans.
+Repayment plans and calculators are available as well as information on Postponing Repayment (Deferment, Forbearance), Public Service Loan Forgiveness, Cancellation and Consolidation.
 You can estimate your monthly payments using the Loan Repayment Chart.

 Federal Direct Student Loan Maximum Amounts